AndreiRegiani/im2im/README.md

 ## Implementation

-* Go 1.20, each bridge spawns two goroutines (sender/receiver) and uses one channel to communicate the message.
+* Go 1.20, each bridge spawns two goroutines (sender/receiver) and uses one channel to relay the message.

 ## Installation